 Elevate points are among the more valuable currencies out there.
 As a revenue-based program, they have a pretty clear dollar value when redeemed for free Virgin America award flights.
 But Alaska’s miles are arguably more flexible.
 New, cheaper domestic awards and a much larger list of international parters have long made it one of my favorite loyalty programs.

-You can now find on the merger website information about the transfer ratio between the two programs.
+You can now find on the merger website (update: it’s been shut down) information about the transfer ratio between the two programs.
 Starting January 9 you’ll be able to convert Elevate points to Alaska miles at a rate of 1 to 1.3.
 That means 10,000 Elevate points will become 13,000 Alaska miles.

 This is a fair exchange, leaning toward generous.
 Elevate points are worth between 2.3 and 2.6 cents each.
 Alaska miles are worth about 2 cents each.
 I think anyone who already has Elevate points will see them keep their value even after the merger.